The Power He “Knows Not”

 Issue #2: The Elder Wand

-Here is where I think we need to ignore anything Albus Dumbledore has to say about that wand — and for that matter, about Harry Potter.
+Here is where I think we need to ignore what Albus Dumbledore has to say about that wand — and for that matter, what he says about about Harry Potter.
 Albus was not in a position to know that wand’s true history.
 Nor was he willing to believe that it might be precisely what legend claimed it was.
 Albus doesn’t believe in a personified Death, and *he* certainly never claims to have been the “master” of that wand.
 Albus, after all, claims that the Elder wand was created by Antioch Peverill.

 And I just do not see how a wizard such as what we are given to believe that Antioch Peverill was like, would create a wand that couldn’t be mastered, know that it couldn’t be mastered, and then boast about how it was unbeatable.
 So either he didn't create it, or he didn’t know he wasn't the master of it, or both.